Jump to content

 Supporting university student proactivity for social and academic well-being: What PBL can do

-Juebei Chen, Søren Hansen, Giajenthiran (Kalle) Velmurugan, Trine Fink
+Juebei Chen, Søren Hansen, Giajenthiran (Kalle) Velmurugan, Trine Fink,

 This project aims to enhance study persistence and career development by exploring how problem and project-based learning (PBL) can foster proactivity, agency, and psychological safety, thereby improving the social and academic well-being of university students in increasingly digital and diverse educational environments.